humpalum/vscode-sigma/README.md

 ## Extension Settings

-- sigma.Author: Set this for the newRule and author snippet
+- sigma.author: Set this for the newRule and author snippet
-- sigma.Debug: If true, debug dessages will be printed in console
+- sigma.debug: If true, debug dessages will be printed in console

 ## Known Issues